 Understanding Single Tooth Extraction

-Dr. Roger B. Parkes provides comfortable single tooth extraction at his Jackson, MS, practice for patients suffering from dental issues such as trauma, decay, or infection.
-Some patients worry that extraction is painful, but Dr. Parkes and his team take measures to ensure a safe and comfortable procedure, from start to finish.
+Dr. Roger B. Parkes and Dr. R. Clarke Stewart provide comfortable single tooth extraction at his Jackson, MS, practice for patients suffering from dental issues such as trauma, decay, or infection.
+Some patients worry that extraction is painful, but Dr. Parkes, Dr. Stewart and their team take measures to ensure a safe and comfortable procedure, from start to finish.
 Contact us today to find out how we can help eliminate your tooth pain and improve your oral health through tooth extraction.

 How Tooth Extraction Can Help